gavindidrichsen/bolt_dynamic_inventory/docs/how_to/how_to_create_and_remove_orbstack_vms_from_cli.md

-# Create and Remove Orbstack VMs from the command-line
+# How to create and remove orbstack VMs from the command-line

 ## Description